Giswater/gw_plantools_plugin/README.md

 ## WELCOME TO GISWATER PROJECT (gw_plan_extratools_plugin)

-This repo is focused to to add capabilities in order to generate composer files.
+This repo is focused to add capabilities in order to generate composer files.

 ## TABLE OF CONTENTS
 Here after you will find all the information you need to getting started with gw_plan_extratools_plugin<br>